 There's one notable downgrade on the specs sheet this time around: the Moto G7 Plus has a 3,000mAh battery pack, down from 3,200mAh on the Moto G6 Plus.
 Even so, it's a good all-day performer.
 In our usage, we'd end most days with a 20-30% charge left following pretty strong usage.

 The new 27W TurboPower charger seems a fair bit faster than last year's, as well, promising 12 hours of uptime on a 15-minute charge.
 Last year's fast charging hit about 50% in 30 minutes.

 As for storage, you'll still get 64GB inside, but now you can add up to a 512GB microSD card, while last year's microSD capacity topped out at 128GB.

-All told, the Motorola Moto G7 Plus looks like a pretty sizable upgrade over the Moto G6 Plus.
-It's still a mid-ranger, but with the enhanced camera, boosted processor, and sleeker design, it definitely seems like a more premium option.
+All told, the Motorola Moto G7 Plus is a pretty sizable upgrade over the Moto G6 Plus.
+It's still a mid-ranger, but with the enhanced camera, boosted processor, and sleeker design, it definitely feels like a more premium option.
 The gap is closing with £500+ handsets.

-If you already have a Moto G6 Plus, however, we're not sure that you need to rush out and upgrade this time around.
+If you already have a Moto G6 Plus, however, we don't think that you need to rush out and upgrade this time around.
 They're nice enhancements, but the G6 Plus is still an excellent handset for the price – and if you're buying cheaper phones, then you're probably not the kind of smartphone owner who craves annual upgrades, anyway.

-However, if you're looking for an excellent phone that won't break the bank, we have a feeling that the Moto G7 Plus will follow in the footsteps of its predecessor and be one of the best sub-£300 phones on the market.
-Stay tuned for our full review as the 1 March release approaches.
+However, if you're looking for an excellent phone that won't break the bank, the Moto G7 Plus follows in the footsteps of its predecessor as one of the absolute best sub-£300 phones on the market.